 Leuven Christmas Market

 The Christmas Market in Leuven is one of the oldest in Belgium.
-It has also been chosen as the cosiest market in Belgium.
+It has also been chosen as the coziest market in Belgium.
 The atmosphere in the market is much more intimate than in bigger cities.

 There are 140 cute white stalls to discover in the heart of the city, Monseigneur Ladeuzeplein and Herbert Hooverplein (next to the University Library).
 They sell mostly handicraft items, Christmas and other small decorations, clothing, gifts, festive food and delicacies.
 The place is magical in the night when the stalls are illuminated from inside.
 The beautiful historical buildings and streets are also decorated and lighted.
 The aromas of traditional delicacies and Christmas music will get you even more in the festive spirit.